Deadly church bus crash: What we know now

 The Associated Press is reporting that law enforcement officials in two Texas counties say they received phone calls about a person in a white pickup truck driving erratically shortly before the deadly collision.

-An update from the National Transportation Safety Board has said that they are investigating the incident and are expected to provide an update on their investigation some time Thursday.
+The National Transportation Safety Board has said that they are investigating the incident and are expected to provide an update on their investigation some time Thursday, but that update could be pushed back to Friday because of how late they arrived on the scene Wednesday night.

 In the meantime, a DPS spokesperson said Wednesday evening that the pickup truck traveling on Highway 83 near Garner State Park veered into the oncoming lane and collided with the bus.
 It had not been determined what caused the driver to cross into the other lane.